MZanggl/mockzen/README.md

 })
 ```

 The arguments provided get intercepted and saved.
-For each time, fetch is called, its arguments get intercepted, hence the two-dimensional array.
+You can access each set of arguments no matter how often your mock was called, hence the two-dimensional array.